Skip to main content

 └─────────────────────┘ └─────────────────────┘

 A skill can be both verified (passed security certification) and extensible (customizable via skill memories).
-The standards address different stages of the skill lifecycle:
+These layers address different stages of the skill lifecycle:

 • Verified Skills answers: Should I trust this skill? — evaluated before installation